 Copper Bathroom Sink undergoes oxidation reaction called when interacting with oxygen.
 Eventually, copper bronze changes color to pink to green.
 This color is called a patina and is convenient to many homeowners.
 However, the process usually does not happen all at once, and for several months, a copper bathroom sink may have an uneven tone.

-12 Photos Gallery of: Problems With Copper Bathroom Sink
+12 Picture Gallery: Problems with Copper Bathroom Sink

 Copper is a soft material and, as such, is easily scratched.
 Silver, glass and even plastic dishes can scratch a copper surface.
 Scratches are added to the patina of copper and contribute to a timeless style, weathered look that adds to the character of a copper sink.
 Copper has a low melting temperature.
 Contact with pots and pans very hot may deform the material, distorting the sink surface.
 It is not possible to repair deformed copper.
 Thicker copper bathroom sink are more resistant to deformation, although the thicker the copper, the more expensive the sink.